Time to get on the bus. The omnibus.

 Sponsors of the omnibus survey pay a fee to buy a question or questions in the survey script.
 This can be as few as 1 question, or as high as 20 or 30+ depending on your needs and budget.

 The questions could ask about awareness, perception, loyalty, or any other number of topics.

-You can, however, receive insight into the same demographic data on the respondents as other sponsors.
-See more on this add-on feature below.
+- You can receive insight into the same demographic data on the respondents as other sponsors.

 More of those details are explained in this section.

 After the omnibus survey company learns a little more about your objectives and needs, they’ll put together a mini-proposal that highlights a few package options.

 The packages typically vary by the number of questions and the number of responses.
 These are typically 1,000 or 2,000 survey completes.